Hal Smith, CDFA®

 What are your credentials/past experience, for working in your position?

 I have been helping individual investors for over 30 years with retirement planning, investment management, financial planning, tax efficient strategies, insurance, social security, college planning, required minimum distribution strategies and estate planning.
 I started in the industry in 1985 and have lived through the 1987 crash, the “dot com” bubble, the 2008/2009 recession and multiple bull markets where I learned not to confuse a bull market with I.Q.
-Besides learning the incredible value of active listening and asking good questions, I have a B.A. in Economics, National Social Security Advisor and Long Term Care Professional designations, graduate certificate in financial planning from Bryant University, FINRA series 65 investment advisor representative license and a California health and Life insurance license.
+Besides learning the incredible value of active listening and asking good questions, I have a B.A. in Economics, Certified Divorce Financial Analyst designation, National Social Security Advisor and Long Term Care Professional designations, graduate certificate in financial planning from Bryant University, FINRA series 65 investment advisor representative license and a California health and Life insurance license.
 In the past I have held the FINRA series 24 supervisory principal, series 9/10 branch officer supervisor, series 4 options principal, series 7 advisor license and series 63 state license.

 What’s your Archetype?